department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Research plan.md

 ## Research sessions

 - Length of sessions: 1 hour
-- Buffer between sessions: 1 hour
+- Buffer between sessions: 30 minutes
 - Maximum sessions per day: 4 sessions

-### Availability – WORK IN PROGRESS, PLEASE ONLY REFER TO AS A GENERAL IDEA FOR NOW
+### Availability

 We will provide 20 time slots, with the aim to book 10 sessions.